 Eat: Skewered lamb among lemon trees at Marco Polo Mansion

-Sleep: Mitsis Grand Hotel Beach Hotel is Rhodes’ only five-star beach-front city resort
+Sleep: Mitsis Grand Hotel Beach Hotel is a five-star beach-front city resort

 Play: Concept store OhDeer.me sells playful island-inspired souvenirs: earrings, tees, tote bags

 Slovenia’s serenely green capital is one of Europe’s smallest in size, but largest for fairy-tale beauty.
 Imagine red-roofed houses, a backdrop of mountains and cappuccino-foam clouds and a Rapunzel-esque castle atop a hill.
 (The castle’s bar even serves wines made from vines in its grounds.
 Heavenly, indeed.)
 Ljubljana is a fascinating place.
-In 2007, it began banning all cars from the centre and is now a European Green Capital.
-There are also Michelin-starred restaurants (reserve Atelje, stat), Unesco-recognised landmarks by prized architect Jože Plečnik, and a centuries-old puppet theatre scene for kids and big kids alike.
+In 2007, it began banning all cars from the centre and has been recognised as a European Green Capital.
+There are also Michelin-starred restaurants (reserve Restavracija Strelec, stat), Unesco-recognised landmarks by prized architect Jože Plečnik, and a centuries-old puppet theatre scene for kids and big kids alike.